ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

     ```
     {: codeblock}

-16. Run `/usr/sbin/rsct/bin/lsnodeid`.
+16. Run the `/usr/sbin/rsct/bin/lsnodeid` command.

-17. Output should be the same as the output from the IBM boot image.
+17. The output should be the same as the output from the IBM boot image.